To encourage students to pursue journalism as a career.

 - $5,000 will go towards the student’s college education.

-- The selected student will receive travel, lodging and registration to attend AAJA’s national annual convention in July 2017 in Philadelphia.
+- The selected student will receive travel, lodging and registration to attend AAJA’s national annual convention July 26-29, 2017 in Philadelphia.

 - Depending on the winner’s area of study, the student will also be paired with a professional print, online or broadcast mentor at the convention to help them network.